bugfishtm/bugfish-cms/docs/mkdocs/docs/site.md

 ### Method 1: Choose Module from Store

 1. Login to the Administrator Site Module.
-2. Navigate to "Store"
+2. Navigate to "Websites"
-3. Download the desired module through the web interface.
+3. Download the desired module through the web interface in the "Store" Tab.
-4. Navigate to the "Website Module" Area of the Administrator Module.
+4. Navigate to the "Websites" Area of the Administrator Module.
-5. Install the uploaded module template with a desired name.
+5. Install the uploaded modules "Template" with a desired name.
 6. Open the site module once to initialize required data and variables in the database.
+You can see the new installed module in the Administrator Interfaces "Websites" Section.

 ### Method 2: Upload in Administrator Module

 1. Open the Administrator Module in your web browser.
 2. Login as Administrator or Privileged user.
-3. Go to the "Website Module" area and select "Upload Manually."
+3. Go to the "Websites" area and select "Upload"
 4. Upload the module's .zip file.
-5. Install the uploaded module template with a desired name.
+5. Install the uploaded modules "Template" with a desired name.
 6. Open the site module once to initialize required data and variables in the database.
+You can see the new installed module in the Administrator Interfaces "Websites" Section.

 ### Method 3: Upload Manually

 1. Login to your webserver with FTP/SFTP.
 2. Unpack the required Site Modules folder.
 3. Move the extracted folder to the `_site` directory of the BugfishCMS installation.
-   - Use only alphanumeric characters and underscores (`_`), but `_` only at the start.
+Use only alphanumeric characters and underscores (`_`), but `_` only at the start.
 4. Use the administrator module or `./developer.php` script (ensure it's activated in `cfg_ruleset.php`) to use the new site module.
+You can see the new installed module in the Administrator Interfaces "Websites" Section.

 ## Example Module